grsoares21/video-silence-cutter/README.md

 ```
 node build/index.js -i input.mp4
 ```
-Or by you can run it via the `start` npm task:
+Or you can run it via the `start` npm task:
 ```
 npm run start -- -i input.mp4
 ```